 Before you apply foundation with your hands, make sure your fingers are clean.
 In fact, wash your hands in between every makeup step.
 This will avoid color transfer while also keep germs and any other impurities your hands encounter off of your face.
 Once your hands are dry, apply a bit of foundation onto the back of one hand.
 Dip your fingers in and spread the product gently around your skin, starting in your T-zone and blending out.
 We like MAC's Studio Fix Foundation for this technique.
 It's fluid enough to blend fairly easily yet has enough coverage so you're fingers won't sheer it out too much.

 When using a brush, it's important to choose one with synthetic bristles.
 Natural bristles can be a bit porous, meaning they can absorb some of the product.
 Synthetic bristles will keep the liquid foundation on your skin, exactly where it's supposed to be.
+"The brush needs to be thin-bristled.
+If you use thick bristles, it can streak," Matin adds.

 As for the type of brush, Khachaturian surprisingly doesn't recommend using a traditional foundation brush: "When applying liquid foundation with a brush, I actually prefer to use a synthetic fluffy brush, like a blush brush.
 It sounds crazy, I know, but you get a super-smooth, almost airbrushed result!"
 As such, he always reached for the MAC 129S Brush ($35).
 "It doesn't shed and gives flawlessly blended results!"